-This assignment is due on Thursday, September 7th.
+This assignment is due on the first day of class.
 Annotations and discussion questions will be collected.

 At the start of the school year, you will engage in a class discussion based on your summer reading, followed by a Writer's Workshop.
 This is where reading and writing expectations will be discussed and rubrics reviewed.
 After the workshop, you will be completing a written assessment (based on the summer reading) in class which will count as a quiz grade for Quarter 1.